neetinds/Springboard/README.md

-# Springboard
+Hello 👋,

-This repository hosts all projects/assignments completed by Neetin Verma as part of the Springboard Data Science Career Track program 2020/2021
+This repository hosts all projects/assignments completed by Neetin Verma 😄 as part of my Springboard Data Science Career Track program 2020/2021 using different python data science libararies used to carry out data engineering.
+I have a passion for learning and sharing my knowledge with others a public as possible.

 Table of Contents